TomTom Developer Portal

 Based on the final testing and a few more discussions with stakeholders, the MVP design was createdThen I supported the development team during implementation by adjusting the UI to better align with the existing component library.

-What I learned from working at a big tech corporate
+What I learned from working at a large tech corporate

 Platform ecosystems are trickier than they seem! : When working on a single product that's part of a bigger system, it really helps to have a point of contact for each platform and some key metrics to see how everything connects and affects the project.